EXCLUSIVE-IMF staff cut critical coal language from Japan statement -document

 In that case, nearly 200 IMF staff signed a petition asking whether IMF chief Kristalina Georgieva or her office had asked or advised staff to remove the specific language before it was sent to the IMF board and after objections from Brazil's representative on the board.

-The issue boiled over after Georgieva won the IMF executive board's backing despite allegations that she had applied "undue pressure" on bank staff to alter data to favor China in 2017 while serving as the bank's CEO.
+The issue boiled over after Georgieva won the IMF executive board's backing despite allegations that she had applied "undue pressure" on World Bank staff to alter data to favor China in 2017 while serving as the bank's CEO.

-(Reporting by Andrea Shalal; additional reporting by Kantaro Komiya in Tokyo; editing by Richard Pullin)
+(Reporting by Andrea Shalal; Additional reporting by Kentaro Sugiyama and Kantaro Komiya in Tokyo; Editing by Richard Pullin and Muralikumar Anantharaman)

 ((andrea.shalal@tr.com; +1 202-815-7432;))